SKU Compass vs Stocky: The Honest Comparison for Multi-Channel Brands (2026)

 Quick Answer

-The brands that actually need to leave Stocky cluster into four reasons: (1) added Amazon FBA and Stocky can’t see it, (2) multi-supplier complexity broke Stocky’s single-supplier-per-SKU model, (3) need Amazon AWD upstream tracking and per-FNSKU 2026 fee math Stocky doesn’t do, (4) want a human inventory analyst alongside the software.
+If you’ve outgrown simple, the move usually comes down to four needs: (1) Amazon FBA forecasting Stocky never did, (2) multi-supplier-per-SKU modeling, (3) Amazon AWD upstream tracking + per-FNSKU 2026 fee math, (4) a human inventory analyst alongside the software.
 SKU Compass covers all four.
-Inventory Planner by Sage covers 1-3 with deeper Shopify roots.
+Inventory Planner by Sage is a genuinely multi-channel option covering 1-3.
 Cin7 / Inflow / DEAR cover 2 but are heavier inventory-ERP shapes that take longer to set up.

 What Stocky is good at: Shopify-native demand forecasting that respects Shopify’s own data (variant-level sales velocity, SKU mappings, location-level stock).
 Tight UI integration into the Shopify admin.
 Free or near-free if you’re already on Shopify Plus.